dm-guy/utm-alternative/README.md

 <h2>Update: Release 2.0 is out!</h2>
 utm-alternative just got better!<br />
--Support using utm_campaign tags as requested <br />
+-Support using utm_campaign tag as requested <br />
 -Now populates the cookie on each visit<br />
 -Less code and cleaner, easier to customize (but will work absolutely fine out of the box)<br />
 -Adding the timestamp of the session was <b>removed</b> from 2.0.
 Will be added in the future. <br />